paddymorgan84/fpl/README.md

 ### Configuring your team ID

-Setting a default team id prevents the need for you to provide it when you want to use `fpl` for your own team.
+Setting a default team ID prevents the need for you to provide it when you want to use `fpl` for your own team.

 ```yaml
 team-id: 1327470